samsungsamiio/samsungsami.io/source/sami/demos-tools/your-first-application.md

 ?>
 ~~~

-`SamiConnector.php` shows how to call `MessagesApi`'s methods to get and post messages to SAMI.
-Browse the files under directory `sdk`.
-You will see much more API methods that are handy for you to use.
+`SamiConnector.php` shows how to call the `MessagesApi` methods to get and post messages to SAMI.
+Browse the files under the directory `sdk`.
+You'll find many more API methods that are handy to use.

 [1]: /sami/native-SDKs/php-SDK.html "SAMI PHP SDK"